hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/ActionScript Setup.md

 **Using GameSparks API**

   * Import the GameSparks API.
-  * Find your Service URL in the Test Harness and the Secret key in the Overview page of the Portal.
+  * Find your API Key in the Test Harness and the Secret key in the Overview page of the Portal.
   * Make your first function which establishes a connection between the GS module and the Portal.
   * Create the Logger and Availability call back functions.
 These functions are necessary for debugging.
   * Build your ActionScript interface with a button to make the connection work correctly and a Logger to debug what's happening in the background.